 This builds on the engagement that has already taken place throughout the life of these projects and in the lead-up to the EES process.
-This engagement will continue beyond the EES process into the construction and operation phases.
+This engagement will continue beyond the environment assessment process into the construction and operation phases.